 As we age our capacity for a good night’s sleep seems to desert us.
-Furthermore it seems that sleep is another fundamental piece in our metabolic jigsaw puzzle.
 We’ve long considered lifestyle behaviours such as diet and exercise to be key to good health and wellbeing.
 More recently however we have become aware of the impact that stress, gut health, hormonal status, and that ever-elusive sleep, have on our short and long-term health outcomes.
 It appears none of these issues stand alone; they are in fact intrinsically interconnected.
 Most concerning for many of us however is the impact that impaired sleep on a regular basis has on our ability to lose weight.

 So where does sleep fit into that jigsaw puzzle that comprises our metabolic health?